7 Best MMORPGs for Android (Mobile MMOs Worth Playing)

 2. Genshin Impact

 When I first started playing Genshin Impact on my phone, I couldn’t believe how much it felt like a console game.
 The world is massive and absolutely stunning, with gorgeous landscapes that just beg to be explored.
-The combat?
-Smooth and satisfying, with tons of characters to unlock and experiment with.
-Sure, the game has gacha mechanics, but honestly, I’ve been able to progress just fine without spending money, which is a huge plus.

 That said, the resin system (basically the game’s stamina mechanic) can be a bit of a buzzkill when you’re on a roll.
-It limits how much you can do in a single session unless you’re willing to wait—or pay.
+It limits how much you can do in a single session unless you’re willing to wait or pay.
 But even with that, I’ve poured hours into it and never felt like I was missing out too much.

 3. Albion